IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-running-user-defined-functions.md

 ![Results of running a UDF]({{site.baseurl}}/assets/images/udf-run-results.png)

-Each time you run a UDF, the **QUERY HISTORY** view is updated with a record of that activity.
+After you run a user-defined function, an entry is added to the **QUERY HISTORY** view.
+The entry shows the schema, and the path if specified, of the UDF.